 Don’t do this!
 To understand how to improve landing page experience, think in a mobile-first mindset.
 In fact, there’s our new mantra… “mobile-first mindset.”

 It’s not enough to just make your landing page “mobile-friendly.”
 It needs to be optimized for mobile—big difference.

 A web design best practice is to design a page for mobile-first and then expand the design to desktop.
 If you can make your page work great on a tiny screen, it will only look all the more appealing on a bigger one.

 Like this example :

-Responsive web pages pose a unique challenge because although they are great at adapting to screen sizes, you never know how your page will appear.
+Responsive web pages pose a unique challenge for improving landing page experience because although they are great at adapting to screen sizes, you never know how your page will appear.
 This can result in: